 Her argument for having more joyful, pleasurable sex?
 Manage your stress.
 Obviously, this is easier said than done.

 (Update to the article) There is a fourth more recently identified response, fawn.
 According to The Mighty, it’s “a term coined by Pete Walker, a C-PTSD survivor and licensed marriage and family therapist who specializes in helping adults who were traumatized in childhood.”
-Basically, it seems to be related to that “made it home safe” part of the cycle.
+Basically, it relates to that “made it home safe” part of the cycle.
 When home isn’t safe, it’s how more recent mammalian parts of our nervous system work to reconnect with our social ties that keep us fed, sheltered, cared for.
 (CW for abuse mention in the video) This video by Irene Lyon, MSC and nervous system expert, sheds some light on it: What is the fawn response?
 Nagoski addresses it briefly in the section on attachment, but I’m not sure why she doesn’t go deeper with it given the context.

 You didn’t answer the question.
-How do I stop putting the brakes on? (the rest of the point of this blog post)
+How do I stop putting the brakes on?

 Managing your stress basically amounts to getting yourself into a context where you can safely feel and express all your big feelings, take your foot off the accelerator and the brake, and allow yourself to coast to a stop.